Why I Built Pulleat

 Google Maps Platform now uses per-SKU pricing and subscription plans.
 Official pricing currently includes plans like Starter at $100 per month, Essentials at $275 per month, and Pro at $1,200 per month, with separate usage-based pricing across routes, places, and other products.

-That cost may be manageable for large companies.
-It is much harder for early African startups, local logistics teams, and smaller products trying to validate demand before committing to permanent infrastructure spend.
-TechCabal also reported that Nigerian founders were actively trying to reduce dollar-denominated software costs as FX pressure hit margins and survival.
+That may be manageable for large companies.
+It is much more painful for early African startups, local products, and operators trying to validate demand while managing dollar-denominated software costs.
+TechCabal also reported that Nigerian founders were actively trying to reduce those kinds of foreign-currency software bills as FX pressure hit margins.

 The Local Address Reality